sst/guide/_chapters/secure-our-serverless-apis.md

 }
 ```

-It will have create a new note for our test user.
+It'll have created a new note for our test user.

-### Commit the changes
+### Commit the Changes

 {%change%} Let's commit and push our changes to GitHub.